South Carolina Court Records

 Phone: (843) 875–3332 or (803) 896–3700

-An inmate is someone currently in incarceration.
+An inmate is someone currently incarcerated.
 The South Carolina Department of Corrections maintains a database of inmates in the system.
-Interested parties may choose to search for an inmate using the ground location of the correctional institution.
+Interested parties may search for an inmate using the ground location of the correctional institution.
 Use the address page to get directions to the facility.
 Another way to search for an inmate is to use the online database provided by the agency.
-Inquiring parties must have the registration number of the inmate as given by the Department of Corrections (SCDC number) all the state identification number (SID).
-Have ready the full names of the inmate.
+Inquiring parties should have the registration number of the inmate as given by the Department of Corrections (SCDC number), and all the state identification numbers (SID).
+Have the full names of the inmates ready.
 If unsure of the name, check the phonetic match box.
 This should return all records of inmates with similar phonetic sounds.
 Identify the record of interest and click for more information.
 It should open up a PDF window of more detailed information.

 Are Incarceration Records Public in South Carolina?

 Incarceration records are a part of criminal history information in South Carolina.
-Under the South Carolina Freedom of Information Act, members of the public have a right to access arrest and conviction information (inclusive of incarceration) in criminal records.
-Only law enforcement agencies and the persons listed in the record can have access to the entire information.
+Under the South Carolina Freedom of Information Act, members of the public have a right to access arrest and conviction information (including incarceration) in criminal records.
+Only law enforcement agencies and the persons listed in the record may access the entire information.
 If the record in question is under a seal by authorities, it may not be accessible to the public unless with the submission of a court order.

 How to Look Up Jail Records in South Carolina?